Contact & Find Us

 Alison has a strong sense of civic responsibility and has undertaken various voluntary roles on VCS management committees.
-She is currently a trustee at Gloucestershire Community Foundation, and an equality rep, and life long learning rep with Unison (Local Government Branch - Gloucestershire)
+She is currently a trustee at Gloucestershire Community Foundation, and an equality rep, and works with Unison (Local Government Branch - Gloucestershire)

 Outside of work she likes listening to music, studying, and running; and is a 'Leader in Running Fitness', she is a member of Stroud District Athletics Club.
-2018 will be another active year, including an ultra run (38 miles) in the Lake District, four marathons in four days challenge in Ireland in August, plus a few more trail marathons before year end in order to reach marathon number 50.
+2019 will be another active year, as she completes a range of marathons (including her first 'dark skies' one).

 Shirley has worked for GAPTC since 2013 and is a part time administrator for the organisation, working ten hours per week.
 She holds the ILCA qualification (Introduction to Local Council Administration).
 Prior to this she worked in local government (elections) so already had a working relationship with GAPTC before starting her employment.

 In her spare time she loves to garden, lounging at home, and spend quality time with the family (especially her grand-daughter).

 Anita Sach has been a Clerk to a rural parish council since 2004 and for a number of years.
 She is CiLCA qualified and has completed the 'law' module of the Community Governance degree.